 Not known (frequency cannot be estimated from the available data)

-Low blood glucose levels, heart failure, a type of heart rhythm disorder, abdominal pain, vomiting, muscle pain not caused by exercise, sexual dysfunction.
+Low blood glucose levels, heart failure, a type of heart rhythm disorder, abdominal pain, vomiting, muscle pain not caused by exercise, sexual dysfunction, hallucination, shortness of breath, foreign body sensation in eye (feeling that there is something in your eye), increased heart rate, increased blood pressure.

 Keep this medicine out of the sight and reach of children.